 Integrating explicit nutrition objectives into agricultural strategy policy and programme design and implementation and research agendas, to ensure that: they are not detrimental to nutrition; and opportunities to improve nutrition are well utilized.

-Analyzing the causes, magnitude and dimensions of malnutrition, who is affected, as well as constraints to and opportunities for effective interventions at scale.
+Analyzing the causes, magnitude and dimensions of malnutrition, who is affected, as well as constraints to and opportunities for effective and equitable interventions at scale.

+Raise awareness among policy-makers and the public on the health and economic impacts of giving women equal access to productive inputs and services and the benefits of investing in the economic empowerment of women.

 Promoting dietary quality and diversity by: